boehs/oasis/Server.md

 ### [[CloudFlare]]

-Can't get better than this, free and hides my IP
+Can't get better than this, free and hides my IP from scary DoS and Doxx